CicLAvia: 10-year anniversary

 CicLAvia celebrated 10 years of Los Angeles events on October 10, 2021.
-The route included DTLA and surrounding neighborhoods.
+The route included Downtown Los Angeles and surrounding neighborhoods.
 The birthday event celebrated over a decade of open streets in which people could bike, skate, run, walk, skateboard, and spectate.
 In the event's 10-year history, there have been 35 CicLAvias, more than 1.8 million participants (averaging 53,000 participants at each event), and nearly 226 miles of open streets in L.A.
 County.

 Route history

-Over 30 subsequent CicLAvia events have taken place in communities across Los Angeles County, usually covering a 5-10 mile stretch of city streets.
-Some of the locations used are Pasadena, South Los Angeles, Culver City, Thai Town and West Hollywood.
-In 2013, CicLAvia—To the Sea ran 15 miles from downtown Los Angeles to Venice Beach.
+Over 50 subsequent CicLAvia events have taken place in communities across Los Angeles County, usually covering a 5-10 mile stretch of city streets.
+Some of the most commonly used locations used are Downtown Los Angeles, Koreatown, South Los Angeles, Culver City, Thai Town, Hollywood, West Hollywood, and Wilmington, while previous locations also include Pasadena, Glendale, and the Southeast Cities.
+The longest event to date was the April 2013 CicLAvia—To the Sea, which ran 15 miles from Downtown Los Angeles to Venice Beach.

+The popularity of CicLAvia has also led to other open streets events in Los Angeles County.
+A San Gabriel Valley-focused event called 626 Golden Streets (renamed to Active Streets in 2024) launched in 2017 and has held seven events since it began.
+The City of Long Beach has held an open streets event called Beach Streets since 2015, with the most recent event taking place in 2024.
+And from 2016-2019, the City of Santa Monica held an annual open streets event called COAST.